RiDiMa1/event-ticket-booking/README.md

 # Event Ticket Booking System
+A project that shows real-world implemntation of Data Structures and Algorithms.

 ##  Project Overview
 The Event Ticket Booking System is a website inspired by real-world event booking platforms.